Harpooner (1830 ship)

-Harpooner was a barque launched in London in 1831 by Green, Wigram's & Green, at Blackwall.
+Harpooner was a barque launched in London in 1830 by Green, Wigram's & Green, at Blackwall.
 Between 1830 and 1848 she made four voyages to the British southern whale fishery as a whaler.
+Her voyages resulted in two precedent-setting court cases.
 The Hudson's Bay Company chartered her from 1848 to 1850 to carry labourers for the settlement on Vancouver Island.
-In August 1856 she was sailing from Amoy to Ningpo when she struck a sunken rock near Ningpo, China, and was damaged.
+In August 1856, she was sailing from Amoy to Ningbo, China when she struck a sunken rock near Ningbo, and was damaged.
 She was consequently condemned.

 Whaler

 Harpooner first entered Lloyd's Register (LR) in 1830.

 1st whaling voyage (1830–1833): Captain John Clark sailed from London on 18 November 1830, bound for the Seychelles.
 He returned on 6 April 1833 with 550 casks of whale oil.

+This voyage resulted in a court case involving oil-merchants refusing to pay for whale oil they had contracted for.
+On 4 November 1831, Messrs.
+Field & Thompson engaged with Wigram and Green to purchase half of Harpooner's oil at £68 per ton on her return.
+Then Field & Thompson on 5 April 1832 contracted for the other half of her cargo at a price of £63 per ton.
+When Harpooner arrived back at London she had 254 tons 96 gallons of whale oil on board.
+At the contracted price the cargo was worth £16,661 7s 10d.
+However, the market price on the day Wigram & Green tendered the oil to Field & Thompson was £51 10s per ton, for a discrepancy of £3,472 1s 3d between the contracted price and the prevailing market price.
+Field & Thompson refused to honour their contract and declared bankruptcy.
+The court ultimately decided for the defendants on the basis that the discrepancy represented damages that would have to be litigated in court.

 2nd whaling voyage (1833–1836): Captain John Clark sailed from London on 24 September 1833, bound for the Indian Ocean and Timor.
 He died early in the voyage.
 Captain Howard returned on 6 December 1836 with 500 casks and four tanks of whale oil.

 3rd whaling voyage (1831–1841): Captain Abijah Lock sailed from London on 24 May 1837, bound for Tahiti.
-At various times she was reported at Paita, the Galapagos, Talcahuano, and Sydney.
+At various times Harpooner was reported at Paita, the Galapagos, Talcahuano, and Sydney.
 She was plagued by desertions, with Captain Lock having had to replenish his crew on several occasions during the course of the 46 months of her voyage.
 She returned to England on 16 February 1841 with 450 casks of oil, not all of it the higher-value sperm oil.

 Harpooner sat in port for some 14 months before sailing on her fourth whaling voyage.